-- 19. Recommendation 26 was rated LC in the MER with four recommended actions.
+- 10. Recommendation 26 was rated LC in the MER with four recommended actions.
 The first recommended action required the FIU to publicly release all outstanding annual reports and include in such reports, statistics, typologies and trends as well as information regarding its activities.
 The FIU released its second report for the period 2003 to 2008 in September 2009.
-While the report contains statistics and information about the activities of the FIU, there were no typologies.
-No further reports have been publicly released.
+The authorities advise that reports for 2009 to 2012 have been approved by the AMLA in February 2014 and will be forwarded to the Ministry and presented in Parliament shortly.
 The recommended action requires the release of all outstanding reports.
 To date reports only up to 2008 have been released.
-Additionally the report as issued on the FIU's website does not contain any typologies.
-As such this recommended action is only partially met. - 20.
+While the reports contain statistics and information about the activities of the FIU, there were no typologies.
+As such this recommended action is only partially met. - 11.
 The second recommended measure requires the FIU to seek to enhance the level of AML/CFT awareness within the local financial services sector with a view to providing more detailed guidance to reporting institutions as to their reporting obligations under section 8(b) of the MLFTA.
 The authorities have advised that the FIU provides more detailed guidance to financial institutions via discussions and meeting with compliance officers as well as detailed training for the staff.
 This training includes the analysis of key factors that will trigger the reporting obligation.
 During the period 2009 to 2012, the FIU conducted a combined total of 28 presentations and training as described above.
 The above actions meet the requirements of the recommended measure.
 The third recommended action mandated the FIU to follow through on its plans to further upgrade its IT capabilities.
-As reported in its second report referred to above, the FIU upgraded its

-IT system through the acquisition of additional research tools and a more robust database system.
+As reported in its second report referred to above, the FIU upgraded its IT system through the acquisition of additional research tools and a more robust database system.
 Security was also increased with the installation of additional firewalls.
-This complies with the recommended action.

-- 21. The last recommended action was for the FIU to produce statistics about prescribed predicate offences linked to suspicious and unusual transaction reports (SUTRS) filed by reporting institutions.
-It should be noted that this recommended action is additional to the specific criteria of Recommendation 26 and implementation of it is not required for full compliance with Recommendation As such, the authorities have not addressed this recommended actions. - 22.
+This complies with the recommended action. - 12.
+The last recommended action was for the FIU to produce statistics about prescribed predicate offences linked to suspicious and unusual transaction reports (SUTRS) filed by reporting institutions.
+It should be noted that this recommended action is additional to the specific criteria of Recommendation 26 and implementation of it is not required for full compliance with Recommendation As such, the authorities have not addressed this recommended actions. - 13.
 Given the above, all recommended actions necessary for full compliance have been met except for the first which is still partially outstanding requiring the publication of typologies in the annual report of the FIU.
 Consequently, this Recommendation has only been partially met.